In this section

 Narrative

-Maternal health refers to the health of women during pregnancy, childbirth and the postpartum period.
-In 2019 there were 8,083 live births in Norfolk.[4]
-While motherhood is usually a positive and fulfilling experience, it can be associated with ill-health.
-The major direct causes of maternal morbidity and mortality include haemorrhage, infection, high blood pressure and obstructed labour.
+Maternal health refers to the health of women during pregnancy, childbirth and the postpartum period (the period after childbirth).
+In 2023, there were around 7,200 live births in Norfolk.[4]
+While motherhood is usually a positive and fulfilling experience, it can be associated with ill-health with around 1-in-4 women experiencing mental health problems during pregnancy and within a year of birth.[5]

 Maternity health resources